DasMoge124/student/_posts/2024-01-11-Individual_Review.md

 ## Something I am passionate about my project
 - Something I am passionate about my project is adding sorting or searching to the java backend.
 I feel like that it will make the project more interesting and have a better use than the original project I did last tri.

+## A Key Learning from lesson:
+- A key learning for my project is essence for preventing sql injects and xxs.
+These right now are critical as they are possible to exoose others' public info.
+As a result, for the project I will research possible ways to prevent these kinds of attacks.